LucaGeminiani00/Diffusion-Distillation-WL/README.md

 This repository is the main source code of my master of science thesis at Bocconi University, titled: "Diffusion Wavelet: Interpretable diffusion and Progressive Distillation for time series synthesis".
 It provides an extension of the Diffusion-TS model, proposed in https://github.com/Y-debug-sys/Diffusion-TS, by changing the underlying logic for learning the Seasonal and Trend components of the time series, exploiting the Wavelet Transform rather than the Fourier Transform.
 It also provides an implementation of Progressive Distillation, extending it to the Time Series domain.
-The structure of the repository is to be refined, but it is working already, and the colab notebook provided can be quickly exploited to train the diffusion models on GPUs.
+The repository is to be refined for code readability, but it is fully functional.
+The colab notebook provided can be quickly exploited to train the diffusion models on GPUs.Running the implemented Diffusion models on CPU is not reccomended, especially on datasets with more than 5 features.

 ## Progressive Distillation
 Distillation of the originally trained model teaches a student to sample with half the Diffusion steps of the teacher, rendering the original network into a narrower, faster one.
 The training procedure follows the one originally proposed in "Progressive Distillation for Fast Sampling of Diffusion Models", by Tim Salimans and Jonathan Ho https://openreview.net/forum?id=TIdIXIpzhoI .

-This is all work for my Master's Thesis, which is still in progress, thus the code will still be most likely subject to changes / additions.
-The attached Jupyter Notebook can be run in Google Colab, obtaining reasonable computational times even with the weakest GPUs available.
 ## Acknowledgements

 For the design of the Diffusion architecture, and of the Wavelet block, I have made use of the following github repos: